cockroachdb/docs/v20.2/disaster-recovery.md

 - Single-region
 - 3 nodes
-- 3 availability zones
+- A node in each availability zone (i.e., 3 AZ)
-- Replication factor of 9
+- Replication factor of 3

 The table below describes what actions to take to recover from various hardware failures in this example cluster: